regan-sarwas/npmap.js/API.md

       }]
     };

-This is useful if you want to embed fixed width media (images, videos, etc.) into the popup.
+This can be useful if you want to embed fixed width media (images, videos, etc.) into the popup.

 You can see examples of configuring popups for overlays in the [popups](https://github.com/nationalparkservice/npmap.js/blob/master/examples/popups.html) example map.